 In addition to laminating their own steel, they also sub-zero heat treat their knives to purify the steel, which allows the knife to perform and sharpen better.
 This is done after quenching, by treating the knives with liquid nitrogen to remove excess retained austenite which hasn’t been converted to martensite.
 This prevents the knife from bending with time by “stabilising” its structure.
 While scientific gibberish to most, this is a seriously big deal in the knife making world.

-Fulfilment Date | Next Day DPD Delivery Available* order by 3pm |
+Fulfilment Date | Next Day Delivery Available for 31st Dec |

 ---|---|